kubeflow/kfp-tekton/README.md

 ## CD Foundation

-The work here is going to be tracked under the CD Foudnation MLOps Sig.
+The work here is going to be tracked under the CD Foundation MLOps Sig.
 If you are interested in joining, please join the group here https://lists.cd.foundation/g/sig-mlops